Joan Mir

+He became the first Suzuki rider to win the title since Kenny Roberts Jr. in 2000, the first non-Honda or non-Yamaha rider to win the title since Ducati rider Casey Stoner in 2007, as well as the first Moto3 world champion to win the premier class title.

 Career

 Early career

 Palma-born Mir competed for two seasons in the Red Bull MotoGP Rookies Cup in 2013 and 2014, finishing with three wins and six podiums as runner-up to Jorge Martín in 2014.
 Mir contested the CEV Moto3 Junior World Championship in 2015.
 Mir won four of the first six races, but faded towards the end of the season, and ultimately finished fourth in the championship.

 Moto3 World Championship

 Mir made his Grand Prix début in 2015 with Leopard Racing at Phillip Island replacing the injured Hiroki Ono.
 Mir started 18th on the grid but failed to finish the race after an incident with John McPhee.

 In 2016 Mir competed full-time in the Moto3 World Championship with Leopard Racing, partnering Fabio Quartararo and Andrea Locatelli.
 He achieved his first Grand Prix pole position and victory in just his 11th start at the Austrian round.
 He achieved a further two podiums in San Marino and Valencia.
 Mir finished the championship in 5th position as rookie of the year, scoring 144 points.

 He remained for a second season in 2017 with Leopard Racing and dominated the class, taking 10 wins and 13 podiums from 18 races, only failing to score points at the Japanese round.
 His only pole position start of the season came at the Malaysian round.
 He finished 93 points ahead of his nearest rival, Romano Fenati, to win the Moto3 championship.